Stunning Views and Romantic Seclusion, Just Minutes from Denver

-The North Star wedding venue sits atop a ridge in Idaho Springs on 35 acres of woods surrounded by Forest Service land.
+The building sits atop a ridge in Idaho Springs on 35 acres of pine and aspen forest surrounded by protected Forest Service land.
 You’ll have the whole mountain to yourself to dance the night away among majestic Colorado Rocky Mountains.
+Please note this is an artist rendering as we’re currently under construction.

 The Main Hall